yourdesigncoza/bookshelf/README.md

 A modern, elegant starter template for Next.js 15 projects with Shadcn UI components, optimized for use with Augment AI coding assistant.
 This template provides a solid foundation for building beautiful, responsive web applications with the power of AI assistance.

-- [Augment](https://augmentcode.com/) - AI coding assistant - Try it for free!
+- [Augment](http://augmentcode.com/jay) - AI coding assistant - Try it for free now!

 ## ✨ Features